 Below: Flowers of early July.
-Note the deeply notched two petals of the flower, the reflexed sepals, exerted stamens and style, and the hairy flower stalk.
+Note the deeply notched two petals of the flower, the reflexed sepals, exserted stamens and style, and the hairy flower stalk.

-Below: 1st photo - Note the small white tip on the teeth.
+Below: 1st photo - Note the small white tip on the teeth of the leaf.
 2nd photo - The hair on the calyx, at seed maturity becomes stiffer on the seed capsule to allow the seed capsule to stick to passing creatures - 2 footed or 4 footed.

 Below: 1st photo - The mature seed capsule with stiff hooked hairs.
 2nd photo - The underside of the leaf is softer with very fine whitish hair